iCGY96/iCGY96.github.io/_news/announcement_5.md

 related_posts: false
 ---

-One paper on Incremental Novel Class Discovery is accepted by the conference **AAAI 2024**.
+ &nbsp;🎉🎉 One paper on Incremental Novel Class Discovery is accepted by the conference **AAAI 2024**.